 Prior to her time at AWC, she spent two years as the head coach at Phoenix College.
 Glover turned the Lady Bears program around in her first season, as they went from 10 wins in the season prior to a playoff-bound team that won 17 of their last 25 games and finished third in the conference.
 The following season she directed Phoenix College to an Arizona Community College Athletic Association Co-Championship with a 16-2 league record and a fourth place finish at the national tournament.
 Overall, Glover had a 45-24 record in her two years at PC and was named 2007 ACCAC Coach of the Year.
 As well, her squads received NJCAA All-Academic recognition.

 Glover began her coaching career at Cactus Shadows HS where she was the varsity volleyball head coach for seven years (1999-2006).
 She led the program to two Arizona State Championships and five regional titles.

 In addition to her coaching experience, she is certified by USA Volleyball and the American Volleyball Coaches Association.
 Glover earned her bachelor's degree in psychology and communications from Hiram College (Ohio) in 1993.
-She is currently pursuing her master's degree in coach and athletic administration from Concordia University Irvine.
+She received her master's degree in coach and athletic administration from Concordia University Irvine in 2013.